avaneev/biteopt/README.md

 effective.

-It is usually necessary to run the optimization process several times, with different random seeds, since the process may get stuck in a local minimum.
+It is usually necessary to run the optimization process several times, with different random seeds, since the process may get stuck at a local minimum.
 Running 10 times is a minimal general requirement.
 The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.